vostersc/training/teamThemes.md

-# Team Theme/Vision
+# Team Themes
 - Technical or psychological/sociological concepts targeted at high leverage issues.
-- Guide each sprint.
+- Vision to guide each sprint.

 ## Anti-fragile
 - **Theory:**